GalvanizeOpenSource/stats-shortcourse/src/probability.rst

                        &=& \frac{Pr(C^{+}) \times \textrm{sensitivity}}{Pr(C^{+}) \times \textrm{sensitivity}+(1-Pr(C^{+})) \times (1-\textrm{specificity})}
       \end{eqnarray}

-which is just an example of *Bayes' Theorem*.
+which is just an example of *Bayes' theorem*.

 So, if we were given a test with sensitivity of 0.84 and specificity of 0.77 and apply the test to condition with with a prevalence of 0.20 in the